Bhagabanta-Giri/simple-turtlesim-game/README.md

 Suggestions and new features are always welcome.

-If you have an idea to improve the project or expand the gameplay, feel free to open an issue or submit a pull request.
+If you have an idea to improve the project or expand the gameplay, feel free to submit a pull request.

 ### Feature Contribution Workflow